HowToDoInJava

 </servlet-mapping>

-Please note that enabling directory listing is handy for test server but NOT desire for production server.
+Please note that enabling directory listing is handy for the test server but NOT desired for the production server.

 Happy Learning !!